boots-edu/textbook/source/text/11-typescript-advanced/interfaces.md

 ## Multiple Interfaces

-A class cannot extend more than one class in typescript, but it can implement many interfaces.
+A class cannot extend more than one class in TypeScript, but it can implement many interfaces.

 ```typescript
 interface Serializable {